ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 [![Matlab][maltab-shield]][matlab-url]

 ## Update
-The informed version of the kinodynamic RRT* has been uploaded.
+Control over the seeds from the user was added.

 All the files were updated to a better plotting.

-The implementation of the Kinodynamic RRT* has been improved, now it is faster.
+The implementation of the Kinodynamic RRT* has been improved through matlab engine, now it is faster.

 ## About
 In this implementation we present the rrt* algorithm in 4 different ways.
 The implementations are: